 You are welcome to use any travel insurance company you like.
 You must bring some proof of this insurance to your introduction meeting on the first day of the trip.
 If you do not have travel health insurance at that time, you will be forced to purchase insurance on the spot, which will be pricier than purchasing it in advance.

-To sign up for the card you can follow this link:
+To sign up for the card please follow this link:

 What are the emergency contact numbers for this trip?